rethinkpriorities/rp_2020_benchmarking_poll/README.md

 ### Models

-See [this sheet](https://docs.google.com/spreadsheets/d/1yuEruo1z4sQ9IIqVMGba1-fumtmypbjZk_2tOZgVhkk/edit#gid=0) for results and predictions.
+See [this sheet](https://docs.google.com/spreadsheets/d/1yuEruo1z4sQ9IIqVMGba1-fumtmypbjZk_2tOZgVhkk/edit#gid=0) for details on individual model outputs.

 This data was produced with the following scripts: